bhubr/react-simple-oauth2-login/README.md

 ## ChangeLog

+* v0.5.4 (published November 14th, 2022)

+    * Update `react` peer dependency, so as to support React 18.
+Thanks to [alxnik](https://github.com/alxnik) and [desoss](https://github.com/desoss) for reporting.

+* v0.5.3 (published November 12th, 2021)

+    * Fix accidental replacement of NPM registry URL by a local registry's URL.

+* v0.5.2 (published November 11th, 2021)

+    * Update `react` peer dependency, so as to support React 17.
+Thanks to [arudrakalyan](https://github.com/arudrakalyan) for reporting.

 * v0.5.1 (published August 25th, 2021)

     * Allow to pass extra params in the query string, via the `extraParams` prop.
 Thanks to [jshthornton](https://github.com/jshthornton)